Skip to content

 approve { count(input.reviews.current.approvals) > 1 }

-Usually, you will want to apply different rules to different types of jobs.
-Since approval policies are attached to stacks, you will want to be smart about how you combine different rules.
-Here's how you can do that in a readable way, combining two of the above approval flows as an example:
+Usually, you will apply different rules to different types of jobs.
+Since approval policies are attached to stacks, you'll want to be smart about how you combine different rules.
+Here's how you can combine two of the above approval flows as an example:

 1